10 Fun Facts About The Lymphatic System | Vital Body Secrets

 Damage or obstruction can cause serious issues:

-Lymphedema occurs when excess protein-rich fluid accumulates due to impaired drainage creating chronic swelling mostly seen in limbs but also other areas depending on affected nodes/vessels.
+Lymphedema occurs when excess protein-rich fluid accumulates due to impaired drainage, creating chronic swelling mostly seen in limbs but also possible in other areas depending on affected nodes or vessels.

-This condition often follows surgeries removing lymph nodes (like mastectomies) or infections such as filariasis caused by parasitic worms blocking channels.
+This condition often follows surgeries removing lymph nodes, radiation treatment, cancer-related damage, trauma, or infections such as filariasis caused by parasitic worms blocking lymphatic channels.

-Treatment involves compression therapy, massage techniques stimulating flow (manual lymph drainage), exercise regimens enhancing muscle pumping action, and sometimes surgery aimed at restoring pathways or removing fibrotic tissue buildup.
+Treatment often involves compression therapy, careful skin care, exercise regimens enhancing muscle pumping action, and manual lymph drainage performed by trained professionals.
+In selected cases, surgery may help restore pathways or remove fibrotic tissue buildup.

 The Spleen: More Than Just A Blood Filter